Church for Ottoman Sultans – Hagia Eirene

 CHURCH FOR OTTOMAN SULTANS

-Naturally, Ottoman sultans had no interest in this former Byzantine church.
-They were busy running and expanding the empire and building majestic imperial mosques all over Istanbul and other Turkish cities.
+Naturally, the Ottoman sultans had no interest in this former Byzantine church.
+They were occupied with governing and expanding their empire and building majestic imperial mosques across Istanbul and other cities.

-Nevertheless, Hagia Eirene remains as a curiosity.
-You wouldn’t be mistaken to think that it would’ve been among the first churches to become a mosque, which didn’t happen.
+Nevertheless, Hagia Eirene remains a curiosity.
+One would assume that it would have been among the first churches to become a mosque, yet it never was.

-It’s a precious small museum within the vast Byzantine and Ottoman heritage that in the city.
+It stands today as a small, but precious museum within the vast Byzantine and Ottoman heritage of the city.

 Back to Turkey